When you have a conflict, think Mediation FIRST!

-OC Human Relations provides free mediation services (for up to 8 hours) to Orange County residents upon request.
-Residents usually learn about our services by searching the web or being referred by another agency in the county.
-When contacted, OCHR staff will perform a brief intake with the initiating party to explain what mediation is (and isn’t!) so the person can decide if OCHR’s mediation services could be helpful in their unique situation.
-If the initiating party is interested in trying mediation, they must provide OCHR with the contact information for the other party involved in the dispute so that OCHR can perform a similar intake with them to see if they are interested in mediation.
-Mediation is always a voluntary process and OCHR can only proceed with convening a mediation when both parties have agreed that they would like to try to resolve their dispute through the process of mediation.
+OC Human Relations provides up to 8 hours of mediation service to Orange County residents at no charge*.
+After completing a Mediation Inquiry Form below, a case manager will contact you within 2 working days to explain what mediation is (and isn’t!).
+Then you can decide if OCHR’s mediation services could be helpful in your unique situation.
+If so, the Case Manager will ask for contact information for the other side so we can contact them to see if they wish to participate.
+Mediation is always a voluntary process and OCHR can only proceed with convening a mediation when both parties have agreed to participate.

 Who Are the Mediators?

-To Learn More About Mediation or to Get Started:
+To Learn More About Mediation or Mediator Training and If You Have Questions:

 Thank you for considering the opportunity that mediation offers for resolving conflict in a peaceful and respectful manner.